quantumlib/qsim/docs/tutorials/qsimcirq_gcp.md

 # Quantum simulation on GCP with _Cirq_ and _qsim_

-This tutorial will demonstrate how to run [Cirq](https://cirq.readthedocs.io/en/latest/index.html) on Google Cloud Platform.
-This tutorial will walk through how to install Cirq within a Docker container on a GCE Virtual Machine and view results.
-You will run simulation both in a Jupyter environment and interactively within the container.
+This tutorial demonstrates how to run Cirq on the Google Cloud Platform.
+It shows how to install Cirq within a Docker container on a GCE Virtual Machine and view results.
+You will run the simulation in a Jupyter environment and interactively within the container.

 Explaining the concepts of quantum computing is beyond the scope of this tutorial, but many excellent references and texts exist.
 This website describes [Cirq](https://Cirq.readthedocs.io/en/stable/index.html) in detail.
 Additionally, the textbook *Quantum Computation and Quantum Information* by Nielsen and Chuang is an excellent reference.